bensmithett/style/README.md

 .fancy-widget
   color: fuchsia

+  // State is applied with a second class...
+  &.is-loading
+    background: url(spinner.gif)

+  // ...or with a data attribute
+  &[data-state=loading]
+    background: url(spinner.gif)

 // A modified fancy-widget
 .fancy-widget--important
   @extend .fancy-widget
   font-weight: bold

-// Hey look, module-specific states are just modifiers too!
-// The "is" keyword indicates that this is a state class.
-.fancy-widget--is-loading
-  background: url(spinner.gif)

-  // It's up to you whether you add modifier classes on top of the module class...
-  // <b class="fancy-widget fancy-widget--is-loading">
-  // or @extend the original so you can replace it...
-  // <b class="fancy-widget--is-loading">
-  //
-  // I still haven't decided which approach I like better.

-// Sometimes it's easier to update a  single state attribute with JS instead of
-// faffing about with adding & removing state classes.
-That's ok.
-.fancy-widget[data-state=is-loading]
-  background: url(spinner.gif)

-// A subcomponent (some component that must be a child of .fancy-widget)
+// A submodule (some module that *must* be a child of .fancy-widget)
-// Generally subcomponent classes exist purely to position an element inside the module.
-// Whatever is inside a subcomponent can usually be extracted out into its own module.
+// Whatever is inside a submodule can usually be extracted out into its own module.
 .fancy-widget__close-button
   margin-left: 20px
+  width: 100px
 ```

 ## Media queries